Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Conclusion

 \section{Conclusion}

-In this work we introduce a new problem of generalized linear bandits with unknown reward functions, \textit{a.k.a.} single index bandits.
-We develop a family of efficient algorithms, starting with the case of monotonic reward functions and extending to high-dimensional and non-monotonic settings.
+In this work, we introduce a new problem of generalized linear bandits with unknown reward functions, \textit{a.k.a.} single index bandits.
+We develop a family of efficient algorithms, starting with the case of monotonic reward functions and extending to sparse high-dimensional and non-monotonic settings with solid regret analysis.
 Central to our approach is a novel Stein's-method-based estimator achieving the optimal error rate under mild assumptions.
-We validate the effectiveness of our algorithms through comprehensive experiments.
-Our work opens up various promising directions for future research on the SIB problem.
+We validate the effectiveness of our algorithms through comprehensive simulations and real experiments.
+Our work lays the foundation for various promising directions in future research on the SIB problem.

-\textbf{Limitation and Future Work:} Regret analysis of GSTOR relies on the Gaussian design assumption, which is standard in studies of SIMs and kernel regression due to the inherent estimation difficulty~\cite{carroll1997generalized}.
-Extending this result to more general distributions remains a challenging open direction.
-Characterizing the lower bound for this non-monotonic function case is also left for future work.
+\textbf{Limitation and Future Work:} Our analysis assumes the arm set is drawn i.i.d. from some fixed distribution, rather than adversarially selected as in parts of the GLB literature~\citep{lattimore2020bandit}.
+Moreover, regret analysis of GSTOR relies on the Gaussian design assumption, which is standard in studies of SIMs and kernel regression due to the inherent estimation difficulty~\citep{carroll1997generalized}.
+Extending these results to more general settings remains a challenging open direction, even in the offline statistical learning context.